se-edu/addressbook-level4/docs/UsingGithubPages.md

 ## Setting Up

-GitHub Pages offers two kinds of sites: user or organization sites and project sites.
+GitHub Pages offers two kinds of sites: user/organization sites and project sites.
 Since we are using GitHub Pages to showcase the documentation for our project, we will be creating a project site.

  1. Navigate to the repository's `Settings` tab in GitHub. <br>